CanelaSoftware/cassiaDB_docs/Local/QueryLocal.md

-# cdb_QueryCloud
+# cdb_QueryLocal
 ---
 ```
-function cdb_QueryCloud(tQueryA)
+function cdb_QueryLocal(pInputA)
 ```
 ## Summary:
-This function searches the specified table over the cloud, and returns the subset that matches that query in several possible formats.
+This function searches the specified local table, and returns the subset that matches that query in several possible formats.

 ## Inputs:
-* **`tInputA`**  *(Array)* - An array of keys containing the query, the table name, and an optional output format.
+* **`pInputA`**  *(Array)* - An array of keys containing the query, the table name, and an optional output format.
 	* `["query"]` *(Key)* - An array formatted as follows:
     	* `["key"]` *(String)* - One of the following:
     		- *`yourKey`* - Searches the specified key